Kingsleysase/Excel-Projects/Pizza Sales Project/Pizza Sales Analysis Report.md

 ## Exploratory Data Analysis (EDA)

-- Found **busiest hours**: 12 PM – 1 PM and 5 PM – 7 PM
+- I found the **busiest hours**: 12 PM – 1 PM and 5 PM – 7 PM
-- Found **busiest days**: Friday (most orders), followed by Saturday and Thursday
+- I found the **busiest days**: Friday (most orders), followed by Saturday and Thursday
-- Identified that **Large Pizzas** dominate sales and revenue
+- I identified that **Large Pizzas** dominate sales and revenue
-- Classic pizzas are the most popular by orders and revenue
+- I noticed that classic pizzas are the most popular by orders and revenue
-- 98% of customers order just one pizza per transaction
+- I also saw that 98% of customers order just one pizza per transaction
 - Non-vegetarian pizzas are more popular than vegetarian ones

 ---